Child Adoption Laws can help protect you and your child from uncertainty and confusion

 (c) Establishing visitation rights does not substantially interfere with the relationship between the child and the adoptive family.

-Note: 109.332 was enacted into law by the Legislative Assembly but was not added to or made a part of ORS chapter 109 or any series therein by legislative action.
+Note: 109.332 (Grandparent visitation in stepparent adoption) was enacted into law by the Legislative Assembly but was not added to or made a part of ORS chapter 109 or any series therein by legislative action.
 See Preface to Oregon Revised Statutes for further explanation.

 (2) When possible, the medical history shall include, but need not be limited to: